dafny-lang/dafny/docs/_includes/Types.md

 is not well-formed, since `Cons(5, Nil).tail` does not satisfy `Cons?`.

-The names of the destructors must be unique across all the constructors of the datatype.
 A constructor can have the same name as the enclosing datatype; this is especially useful for single-constructor datatypes, which are often called _record types_.
 For example, a record type for black-and-white pixels